guptaviha/Nextjs-Website-Template/README.md

  - Responsive design: Built for device responsiveness across laptops, tablets, and phones
  - Ready-to-use: Just replace your data in one central file
  - Flexible: Made using Chakra components.
 Easy to customize to your specific needs
- - Dark Mode: Support for dark mode
+ - Dark Mode: Support for dark mode available

 ## Simple Steps to Host
 1. Clone the repo to your local machine
-2. Navigate to the /data dir.
-Make your edits to the data.ts file
+2. Navigate to the ```/data``` dir.
+Make your edits to the file names ```data.ts```
-3. Install npm on your machine if you havent already
+3. Install npm on your machine if you havent already done so.
+(Tutorial [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows))
-4. To run the code on your you the project using the following command
+4. To see the website in action on your local machine, run the following command
     ```npm run dev```
 5. The site should be visible on ```localhost:3000``` in your browser
+6. Make sure to push your changes to a GitHub repo
+7. Once ready to host, you can head on to a tool like [Netlify](https://www.netlify.com/) to make it live.
+Just sign up, create a new site, link your GitHub repo and enjoy!

 ## Credits
 Made possible thanks to the following free asset resources